 Warm Climate Means Lots of Outdoor Activities

 Being in TX will wake up the adventure seeker in you.
 Make sure that the crew that provides you with packing materials for moving and packing services for your belongings packs your good shoes – you will need them.
 Town Lake has hiking and biking trails, but you can also kayak, use paddleboards, or take a canoe for a spin.
 If you get bored of the lake scenery, you can take a walk around Barton Creek Greenbelt.
 There you can swim if the heat in the town gets unbearable.

-The perfect summer attraction is also Barton Springs Pool that maintains a temperature of 68-70 degrees throughout the year, or you could head east to the Little Walnut Creek Greenbelt.
+The perfect summer attraction is also Barton Springs Pool which maintains a temperature of 68-70 degrees throughout the year, or you could head east to the Little Walnut Creek Greenbelt.
 Even further east, you’ll find the Walter E. Long Metropolitan Park.
 It’s an amazing spot to relax and connect with nature.

 Things to Do In Your Free Time

 When you are done with unpacking after the move, if you want to feel like a local, you should get familiar with everything the town has to offer.
 Start by walking around your neighborhood and meet some interesting folks.
 You could even hire a tour guide to show you around at first.
 Go out and visit some of the many art and cultural events.
 You can even go to a music festival and feel the vibe of the town.
 Exploring is the key factor in becoming a local, so put on your walking shoes and hit the road.

 There Is Plenty of Education Opportunities